flintlib/flint/doc/source/overview.rst

 range of transcendental functions, covering a large portion of the special functions in standard reference works such as [NIST2012]_.

-Arb is designed for computer algebra and computational number theory, but may be useful in any area demanding reliable or precise numerical computing.
+The ball arithmetic routines in FLINT (formerly the standalone Arb library) are designed for computer algebra and computational number theory, but may be useful in any area demanding reliable or precise numerical computing.
-Arb scales seamlessly from tens of digits up to billions of digits.
-Efficiency is achieved by low level optimizations and use of asymptotically fast algorithms.

-Arb contains:
+The contents include:

 * A module (:ref:`arf <arf>`) for correctly rounded arbitrary-precision floating-point arithmetic.
 Arb's floating-point numbers have a few special